Miniature Bull Terrier

 Distinguishable by his long egg-shaped head, the Miniature Bull Terrier has a strong build with symmetrical features and muscular shoulders.
 He has sunken dark eyes that are small and triangular.
 His ears are small and held stiffly erect.

 Like Bull Terriers, the Miniature has short glossy fur that is close to the skin.
-Coat colours are usually pure white or white with any other colour, except for blue and liver.
+Coat colors are usually pure white or white with any other color, except for blue and liver.